What the immune system is and how it works became important to me when our son and young grandson both developed autoimmune disorders.

 We all have stomach acids that kill many bacteria quite quickly after they enter the body.

-There are also many types of good bacteria in our intestines that kill harmful bacteria.
+Many types of good bacteria in our intestines actually kill harmful bacteria.

 Symptoms of a weakened immune system